I have always been a fan of the World of Warcraft talent calculator. It was quite the bummer when it began to change during the expansions.

 - Some tooltips call for other talents to be activated first before a superior talent is able to be activated

 - Lastly, this needs to scale dynamically for all classes otherwise building it out by hand would become untenuable

 As you can see, the list is long but approachable once written down.

-Because lists are great, I broke the above into a few sections:
+I broke the above into a few sections: